Second order reduced model via incremental projection for Navier Stokes: The Numerical Results

 Through numerical simulation, we analyze the velocity and pressure fields, highlighting the accuracy and stability of our method.
 The lid-driven cavity setup provides an excellent test case for evaluating the performance of numerical schemes, given its well-documented solutions and the presence of flow features such as vortices and shear layers.

-For this test, we have considered, as mentioned above, $\Omega = [0,1] \times [0,1]$ as computational domain.
+For this test, we have considered $\Omega = [0,1] \times [0,1]$ as computational domain.
 Additionally, for the ROM, both time and Reynolds number have been considered as parameters, resulting in a multiparametric ROM.
 The Reynolds number lies within the range $\mathcal{D} = [1000, 5000]$, where all solutions reach a steady-state regime.